Fumohouse/godot-luau-script/docs/src/usage/writing-scripts/class-registration.md

 The `@dir` annotation, valid only for `string` properties, indicates to the Godot editor that a string should be a directory path.
-If the `global` argument is suppllied, the path is not constrained to the current Godot project.
+If the `global` argument is supplied, the path is not constrained to the current Godot project.

 ##### `@multiline`